 We cannot be certain that we will successfully defend against allegations of infringement of third party patents and intellectual property rights.
 In the event that we become subject to a patent infringement or other intellectual property lawsuit and if the other party's patents or other intellectual property were upheld as valid and enforceable and we were found to infringe the other party's patents or violate the terms of a license to which we are a party, we could be required to pay damages.
 We could also be prevented from selling our products unless we could obtain a license to use the products, methods, processes or other technologies covered by such patents or were able to redesign our products, methods, processes and other technologies to avoid infringement.
-A license may not be available at all or on commercially reasonable terms or we may not be able to redesign our products, methods, processes and other technologies to avoid infringement.
-Modification of our products or development of new products could require us to conduct clinical trials and to revise our filings with the FDA and other regulatory bodies, which would be time-consuming and expensive.
+A license may not be available at all or on commercially reasonable terms or we may not be able to redesign our products, methods, processes and other technologies with the FDA and other regulatory bodies, which would be time-consuming and expensive.
 In these circumstances, we may be unable to sell our products at competitive prices or at all, our business and operating results could be harmed and our stock price may decline.
 In addition, any uncertainties resulting from the initiation and continuation of any litigation could have a material adverse effect on our ability to raise the funds necessary to continue our operations.